cmentus/Generative-model-workbook/readme.md

 # Tensor Flow Generative Models

-A simple library for building and experimenting with generative models.
+A simple library for learning and experimenting with generative models: GAN, VAE and others.

-# GAN
+# GAN workbook

-To start out, we write functions to make generator, discriminator, JS and Wasserstein losses and training loop.

-Training loop will take a visualization script.

-visualize : real, generated -> output a picture

-# VAE
-We will make encoder, latent_sampler (with kl-loss) and decoder.

-We will add various probabilistic loss capabilities as well as sampling so we can make various empirical Bayes models.

-# Future:

-Importance samplling weights GAN for causal inference.

-Categorical latent space.

-Conv nets, cycle gans, graph neural network.

-Analysis, model comparison, diagnostics toolbox.

-Make pytorch etc versiou.
+Challenges:
+* Challenge 1: Gan to generate mixture of gaussian
+* Challenge 2: Cycle GAN to transform between two dimensional probability measures.
+* Challenge 3: GAN for importance sampling weights for control and treatment groups.